poliastro/cesium-app/README.md

 # Poliastro with Cesium

 An application to render poliastro orbital data with Cesium.
+It uses NASA's Blue Marble imagery.

 ## Running the application